 There are a billion lousy licensed toy comics in the naked retropolis.
 The following is about one of them.

-The tale begins with Mattel’s Masters of the Universe line, an assortment of bowlegged plastic titans inspired by an extremely literal (Skinkor, Man-E-Faces, Get-Your-Mom-To-Buy-It-Right-Now-Ko) and high concept mishmash of sci-fi and fantasy tropes.
+The tale begins with Mattel’s Masters of the Universe line, and an assortment of bowlegged plastic titans inspired by an extremely literal (Skinkor, this Man-E-Faces, Get-Your-Mom-To-Buy-It-Right-Now-Ko) and high concept mishmash of sci-fi and fantasy tropes.
 The popularity of the toy line got a massive boost after FCC degregulation cleared the way for animated advertainment series featuring the characters and — more importantly — the product-driving cosmology of the franchise. (“We couldn’t have defeated Skeletor without this [playset/vehicle/character],” then cut to a commercial for said lump of molded plastic wish fulfillment.)

 Unlike Star Wars, Dukes of Hazzard, Tron and other properties where the merchandise was dependent on external and typically finite phenomena, lines such as Masters of the Universe or G.I.
 Joe were able to craft self-sustaining narratives which acted as wellsprings for a continuous stream of new, must-have products.

 The action figure trend of the late 1970s and early 1980s represented a paradigm shift in the marketplace, one which caused a no small amount of worry for firms which represented the old guard of boys’ playthings.
 That the actually successful lines were essentially outliers in a wide clearance aisle of failures was of little import.
 The bigger worry was the terror of being left behind to rot in a ever-shrinking slice of market share, which was why Revell branched out from its usual business of manufacturing muscle car and warplane model kits…

 …to unleash the misbegotten Power Lords upon the world.